Skip to content

 Printing with oil based ink was messy.
 Ink was everywhere!

-1. Review the impact of your values, themes and challenges over the year.
+1. Review the relevance of your values, themes and challenges over the year.
 Have they changed?

 2. Assess the outcome of your planned events.